 We discuss all these three types or ways of holding joint ownership property later in this article.

 First, we need to look at some instances where more than one person becomes or assumes a joint ownership title.
-Practically, there can be many circumstances where a person willingly or unwillingly becomes a joint owner of a real estate.
+Practically, there can be many circumstances where a person willingly or unwillingly becomes a joint owner of real estate.
 A few of these are –

 - Joint ownership of real estate property is common among business partners.

 - Any elders in a family or any other members jointly investing in owning a property.
-This can merely be for the sole purpose of investment, or as a vacation property, etc.
+This can merely be for the sole purpose of investment, as a vacation property, etc.

 - Becoming joint owners of a property through an inheritance or gift.